Jim Lawless

 Audience outcomes

-- A sharper read on where strategy execution is breaking down on the human side rather than the planning side
+- A sharper read on where strategy execution is breaking down on the human side, not the planning side.

-- A clearer language for talking about composure, fear and risk in senior conversations
+- A clearer shared language for composure, fear and risk in senior conversations.

 Talks